-Widad, with storytelling in her blood, brings to life the untold tale of the struggle of Kurds, Christians (including Armenians, Greeks...), Jews and other minorities in Upper Mesopotamia, to survive the invasion of Kurdland over 1000 years ago.
+With storytelling in her blood, Widad brings to life the untold tale of the struggle of Kurds, Christians (including Armenians, Greeks...), Jews and other minorities in Upper Mesopotamia, to survive the invasion of Kurdland over 1000 years ago.
 She leaves no stone unturned in her quest for answers to the most pressing questions of our time.

-The Viking's Kurdish Love is the first novel ever published about the religions and ancient cultures of Kurdland, Scandinavia and Byzantium.
+Taking on the pressing questions of our time, The Viking's Kurdish Love tells the fascinating history of the ancient cultures of Kurdland, Scandinavia and Byzantium.

 The book is based on historic events and the characters presented have historic counterparts.
 For instance, Ivar's father was Halvdan, whose name has been found as inscription in Hagia Sophia's upper gallery.
 A version of his name also appears on the records of the Varangian Guard in Constantinople.
 The Kurdish King Hasan, whose third wedding turned into beheading, ruled from 990-997.
 Queen Patê was the widow of Hasan's predecessor, King Pad - the founder of the Kurdish Kingdom.
 After Pad's assassination in 990, she married Hasan, King Pad's nephew, and had him declared the King.
 A few years later the relations between Kurdland and Armenia were consolidated by a royal marriage between Hasan and the Christian Princess Maria.
 Isaac Moshe Abraham was a wealthy Jewish merchant and storeowner in Miafarqin.
 Elias Eisa was a pastor in Bedra and later became the well-respected bishop of Nesebin.
 His brother, Dr. Mensor Eisa, was the director of Miafarqin hospital, where Dr. Vesta also worked.
 The political situations chronicled in the book are the result of years of intensive research.